 Carbon Fiber (a.k.a.
 Carbon Fiber Reinforced Plastic, CFRP) is a fiber containing at least 90% carbon by weight, obtained by pyrolysis of an appropriate precursor fiber.
 It is a fiber used as yarns, felt, or powder like short monofilaments with diameters smaller than 10 micrometers, consisting of at least 92 wt% carbon.
 They are mainly applied to reinforce polymers, in the same manner that glass fibers, but presenting superior stiffness, combined with high strength and low density.

-Intratec offers professional, easy-to-understand reports examining Carbon Fiber production.
+Intratec offers professional, easy-to-understand reports examining Carbon Fiber production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).